-For example, if the STOP Program-funded court personnel explain the legal process to every victim they support, as well as provide regular case status updates to them, the subgrantee would check off "The legal process" and "Status of case."
+If the STOP Program-funded court personnel explain the legal process to every victim they support, as well as provide regular case status updates to them, the subgrantee would check off "The legal process" and "Status of case."

-5. Use the space provided to describe how STOP Program funds were used by the courts to support victims through the Criminal Justice System Some examples of topics that could be addressed here include:
+5. Use the space provided to describe how STOP Program funds were used by the courts to support victims through the Criminal Justice System